thomaseizinger/github-action-gitflow-release-workflow/README.md

 ## Design

 I've written a blog post that describes the technical design in detail here: https://blog.eizinger.io/12274/using-github-actions-and-gitflow-to-automate-your-release-process

+NOTE: The workflows and actions in this repository were changed since the blogpost was published.
+Please see the CHANGELOG.md for a detailed summary.

 The idea of these workflows is to automate all the tedious aspects of releases while still allowing manual intervention if necessary and control over crucial aspects.